godonnell2/graceodonnell/_posts/2017-06-17-five-reasons-corporate-video.markdown

 ### Intimacy
-It can create an intimacy that other forms of media.
-Say for instance you snapchat a group lunch, customers get an idea of who you are and really bring your organization to life.
+Video can create an intimacy with its viewers that is unique to this medium.
+I'm sure you will all agree with me after viewing the following short clip.

 <div class="video-responsive">
-  <iframe width="100%" height="auto"  src="https://www.youtube.com/embed/TQyYIijyDuk?rel=0&amp;showinfo=0;start=93" frameborder="0" allowfullscreen></iframe>
+  <iframe width="100%" height="auto"  src="https://www.youtube.com/embed/egHjkeiqjrA?rel=0&amp;showinfo=0s" frameborder="0" allowfullscreen></iframe>
 </div>

-A unique video I worked on for a Delivery company which was viewed over 90,000 times